Slug-Boi-ITU-Repositories/Dense-Dino-Nuggets/report/MSc_group_d.md

 When looking at our backlog we see that we have many stale issues and a few duplicates.
 As the backlog grew the kanban board became less reliable as a planning tool and showed that we would need a better planning structure if we were to continue on with the project.
 Ultimately we identified a lot of small non-technical issues early on but did not do much to mitigate them.
 This all shows that awareness is not enough and we need to actually dedicate time to address them.

 A significant change with this project is the fact that we were responsible for operations after deployment.
-The project required a shift to a continuous delivery mindset where we had to focus more on quality and maintainability than previously.
+The project required a shift to a continuous delivery mindset where we had to focus more on quality and maintainability.
 Our extended feedback loop ensured that we were constantly aware of these qualities through pull requests and monitoring, rather than focusing solely on feature delivery.

  The whole process came with a higher need for coordination than previous projects due to shifting demands and complexity.